schoenio/Icelandic-Lookup/README.md

 Icelandic Lookup
 ================

-An extension for Google Chrome that adds options to your context (right-click) menu allowing you to quickly lookup morphology and English translations for the selected Icelandic word.
+An extension for Google Chrome.
+Adds options to your context (right-click) menu so you can quickly lookup morphology and English translations for the selected Icelandic word.

 Usage
 -----